HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day2/2-html_forms.md

 The important thing to note here is that we use a form to send information from the **browser** to the **server**.

 ## The Server side
 When we work with forms, we start to dip into what we call **server side technologies**, which means a computer in the cloud computes what it is sent based on some logic on the server.
-In our last example, twitter will check its database to make sure that 1) There is someone by the username of `wesbos` and 2) the password supplied is a match of the one they have on file for the user `wesbos`.
+In our last example, twitter will check its database to make sure that 1) There is someone by the username of `joeschmoe` and 2) the password supplied is a match of the one they have on file for the user `joeschmoe`.

 With just HTML and CSS, we can't really do much with forms.
 That is because the HTML only creates the form and the browser only sends the information to the server.
 Once it hits the server, its up to them to do what they want with it.
 Such things include: